 The past 6 months has seen some changes for us.
 One of the changes involved developing a structure that gave us clear guidelines on Tennis Footwork and Court Movement.
 We called this our “7 Tennis Movement Principles”

-This principle is definitely the most undertrained area in on court conditioning.
-Everyone wants to move quicker, and we see a large amount of drills targeting this.
+This principle is definitely the most undertrained area in on-court conditioning.
+Everyone wants to move quicker, and we see a large number of drills targeting this.
 However, having the capacity to stop effectively, absorb load through the right chain (joints and muscles) is crucial in many ways – Injury prevention, better positioning for ball contact, balance, setting up a good platform to transition from.
-We believe improving this area can reduce the amount of injuries players can incur due to hitting the ball in a bad position, over loading certain areas of the body and not allowing the body to effectively adapt to the negative loads associated with slowing down and stopping.
-It is very important to train this principle in a controlled environment, get the technique right, over load the body and then let it recover.
+We believe improving this area can reduce the number of injuries players can incur due to hitting the ball in a bad position, overloading certain areas of the body, and not allowing the body to effectively adapt to the negative loads associated with slowing down and stopping.
+It is very important to train this principle in a controlled environment, get the technique right, overload the body, and then let it recover.
 This is how we build a robust player, that can stop on a dime!

 We found once we improve a players reaction capabilities their anticipation improves (ability to read the play or shot).
 This is due to the fact that once a player is highly reactive and co-ordinated, they have the capacity to focus on more than just the ball, they start to be able to read body language better and almost have more time (think being in the moment and everything seems like slow motion).
 What we encourage is to push a players reactive training past the point they can manage.
 This overloading of the sensors related to the drill stimulates the nervous system and challenges the response time, this leads to rapid improvements in reaction time.
 It is important to only train 5-10min of reactive drills.
 There are other key elements that need to be followed in order to gain maximal results.

-Principles 1-6 are futile if we do not adopt the right attitude towards movement.
+Principles 1-6 are futile if we do not adopt the right attitude towards the movement.
 I do not care if a player is relaxed off-court, however when they step on court every player needs to have a good “Movement Attitude”.
-It is one of the responsibilities of tennis fitness coach / trainer to educate and motivate players to make this happen.
-If you cannot develop this skill you will be so limited with your progress as a tennis trainer / coach.
-We have developed some great techniques to encourage aggressive, proactive and high intensity movement.
+It is one of the responsibilities of a tennis fitness coach/trainer to educate and motivate players to make this happen.
+If you cannot develop this skill you will be so limited with your progress as a tennis trainer/coach.
+We have developed some great techniques to encourage aggressive, proactive, and high-intensity movement.
 I will share the most basic with you.
 Using a stopwatch to time a player’s movement will change how they move, they will always want to improve their time, this leads to more effort and a higher intensity mindset.
-The more they are exposed to it, the more comfortable it will be become and the more their bodies will adapt in a positive way.
+The more they are exposed to it, the more comfortable it will become, and the more their bodies will adapt in a positive way.